-For most of us, the school year has ended and it is now time for summer break.
-With that comes the fun of staying up late, beach trips, and ice cream.
+With summer comes the fun of staying up late, beach trips, and ice cream.
 But there’s one thing we are really trying to make sure stays a habit all year round in our house, and that is reading.
 It can be a struggle to get children to read during a break with our routines being disrupted and reading being sometimes looked on as “work”.

 Devising a summer plan to keep us on track

-One: Have a set day to go to the library every week (once they’re open again).
+One: Have a set day to go to the library every week.

 Weekly visits to the library with my mom have always been one of my favorite memories from childhood.
 I would sit in the children’s corner reading while my mother picked out the newest novels in the adult section, then I would get to take my large stack of books to the counter by myself and use my very own library card.
 I’ve made sure both my kids have their own library cards and make sure they know they are in charge of them once we get to the library.
 The slight feeling of doing something “grown-up” by yourself adds a lot to the experience.